Quakertown, Pennsylvania

 Quakertown is a borough in Bucks County, Pennsylvania, United States.
 As of 2020, it had a population of 9,359.
-The borough is 15 mi south of Allentown and Bethlehem and 40 mi north of Philadelphia, making Quakertown a border town of both the Delaware Valley and Lehigh Valley metropolitan areas.
+The borough is 13 mi south of Allentown and Bethlehem and 35 mi north of Philadelphia, making Quakertown a border town of both the Philadelphia metropolitan area and Lehigh Valley.

-Quakertown is considered part of the U.S. Census Bureau's Philadelphia−Camden−Wilmington (PA−NJ−DE-MD) MSA and the Delaware Valley.
+Quakertown is considered part of the Philadelphia metropolitan area.
 Richland Township surrounds Quakertown.

-Quakertown is located 15.7 mi south of Allentown and 47.4 mi northwest of Philadelphia.